less/less-docs/content/features-overview.md

 ### Media query bubbling and nested media queries

 Media queries can be nested in the same way as selectors.
-Selector are copied into the body of the media query:
+Selectors are copied into the body of the media query:

 ```less
 .screencolor{